CookiesNCream/h5ht/README.md

 6) Upon passing the status checks, the improvement or fixture will be merged with the master branch and the issue will be closed by the author.

 7) Thanks for your invaluable contribution. :heart:

+# Contributor Code of Conduct

+The [Code of Conduct](https://github.com/CookiesNCream/h5ht/blob/master/CODE-OF-CONDUCT.md) is adapted from the [Contributor Covenant](http://contributor-covenant.org/), version 1.4, available at http://contributor-covenant.org/version/1/4.

+# FAQ

+Stay tuned...

+# Support

+* Join the discussion on Slack

+Stay tuned...

 # License